raazymuhd1/solana-crowdfunding/PROJECT_DESCRIPTION.md

    As the name suggest, letting the campaign authority to withdraw the funds from the `Vault` that linked to the campaign.

 ### Account Structure
-[TODO: Describe your main account structures and their purposes]

 **Vault Account**
     an account to hold the campaign funds, see the structure below: